OctopusDeploy/docs/docs/deployments/patterns/rollbacks/index.md

 - Are there any external components/applications depending on this deployment?
 - How long have the changes "been live" for users to use?
 Will they notice if a rollback were occur?

-Keep in mind, when you rollback a component or an entire application you cannot cherry pick which change to rollback.
+Keep in mind, when you rollback you cannot pick specific change in a specific application's binaries to rollback.
 Everything goes, or none of it goes.
+If you have made dozens upon dozens of changes, attempting to untangle the web of what to rollback could take just as long as rolling forward.

 ### Automatic Trigger of Rollbacks